<?xml version="1.0" encoding="utf-8" ?>

 complementary, not equivalent.</p>

-convention the concrete industry and field actually use — while
+convention the concrete industry and field actually use) is

 <monospace>mass_pct</monospace> | <monospace>volume</monospace> |